Oregon vs. UCLA: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +8000

-- While our computer ranking puts UCLA 110th in the country, the team's national championship odds rank comes in much better, placing it 34th.
+- UCLA is 34th in the country in terms of national championship odds (+8000).
+However, our computer rankings are significantly less optimistic, ranking the team 110th, a difference of 76 spots.

-- The Bruins' national championship odds have fallen from +3000 at the start of the season to +8000, the 16th-biggest change among all teams.
+- The Bruins' national championship odds have dropped from +3000 at the beginning of the season to +8000, the 16th-biggest change among all teams.

-- Based on its moneyline odds, UCLA has a 1.2% chance of winning the national championship.
+- UCLA has a 1.2% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!